JetBrains/resharper-devguide/Plugins/ProjectSetup.md

 > **NOTE** There are currently no packages available to allow extending features specific to other .net tools, such as dotCover and dotTrace.
 Instructions for this will be made available later.
 If you need instructions sooner, please raise an [issue for the documentation](https://github.com/JetBrains/resharper-devguide/issues).

-The SDK package tracks the current version of ReSharper - that is, there is only one package for ReSharper plugins, and not one for each version of the SDK.
-EAP releases of ReSharper will have a pre-release version in the NuGet gallery, and releases will have a stable version.
-To target the current release of ReSharper, add a reference to the latest stable version in the gallery.
+The current version of the SDK package matches the current version of ReSharper.
+There isn't a separate package for previous versions of ReSharper.
+When a new version of ReSharper is released, a new version of the SDK package is released.
+EAP versions are released as pre-release packages.
+To target the current release of ReSharper, add a reference to the latest stable version of the SDK package in the NuGet gallery.

 In order to target an older version of the SDK, you can add a NuGet reference to a specific version of the SDK, e.g. by using the following command in the "Package Manager Console":